The form cannot be sent because it has not yet been completed (correctly).

 Key facets of this set of standards are a single periodic inspection schedule, mandatory inclusion of stacking fittings as well as special rules for designing top protection to cut the risk of snagging on cranes and machinery while lifting and moving.

-This set of standards doesn't deal with the intricacies of repair and general use of offshore containers but clearly lays out ground rules for their manufacture and inspection.
+This set of standards doesn't deal with intricacies or repair and general use of offshore containers but clearly lays out ground rules for their manufacture and inspection.

 How to Tell If Your Containers Are Certified for Offshore Use